Please Support the Bible Translation Work of the Updated American Standard Version (UASV)

 Such analytical methods influenced Antiochene theological formulations by Lucian’s students and colleagues relative to doctrines on Christ and the divine Trinity.
 Later critics, including Alexander of Alexandria, during the Council of Nicaea in 325, associated Lucian’s school with the condemned theological revisions of Arius and his attack on the absolute divinity of Christ.
 Lucian, in 269, had also been implicated with the denounced teachings—known as Monarchianism—of the Antiochene bishop Paul of Samosata.
 Church authorities subsequently accepted Lucian’s conciliatory statement of belief in 289 and, posthumously, in 341 at a church council in Antioch.
 Lucian’s influence permanently oriented Christian theology toward a historical realist approach in its debate with classical non-Christian thought.

 Lucian produced the Syrian text, renamed the Byzantine text.
-About 290 C.E., some of his associates made various subsequent alterations, which deliberately combined elements from earlier types of text, and this text was adopted about 380 C.E.
+About 290 C.E., some of his associates made various subsequent alterations, which deliberately combined elements from earlier types of text.
+This text was adopted about 380 C.E.
 At Constantinople, it became the predominant form of the New Testament throughout the Greek-speaking world.
 The text was also edited, with harmonized parallel accounts, grammar corrections, and abrupt transitions modified to produce a smooth text.
 This was not a faithfully accurate copy.
 As we had just learned earlier under the corruption period, after Constantine legalized Christianity, giving it equal status with the pagan religions, it was much easier for those possessing manuscripts to have them copied.
 In fact, Constantine had ordered 50 copies of the whole Bible for the church in Constantinople.
 Over the next four centuries or so, the Byzantine Empire and the Greek-speaking church were the dominant factors as to why this area saw their text becoming the standard.
 It had nothing to do with it being the better text, i.e., the text that more accurately reflected the original.
 From the eighth century forward, the corrupt Byzantine text was the standard text and had displaced all others; it makes up about 95 percent of all manuscripts that we have of the Christian Greek Scriptures.

 Westcott and Hort proposed that Lucian of Antioch (d.
 AD 312) was responsible for the recension that we now know as the Byzantine text by combining readings from earlier text-types.
 Although few have held to this theory, it has recently been revived as a means of accounting for earlier readings in the Byzantine text-type that do not require the existence of an independent text-type.
 The great preacher and writer John Chrysostom arrived in Constantinople from Antioch in AD 398 and brought with him the form of the New Testament text used in Antioch that we would now identify as the Byzantine text-type.
 Largely through his influence, the Byzantine text-type began to gain widespread currency in the Byzantine Empire.
 Increased institutionalization of religion in the empire, including the copying and preservation of manuscripts, led to less freedom and more rigidity in the Byzantine textual tradition.
 Rather than there being more diffuse readings with increased copying, as we find in the Alexandrian tradition, the Byzantine text-type tends toward homogenization.